tlswg/tls13-spec/draft-ietf-tls-tls13.md

 MUST send alert X if it sends any alert.
 All alerts defined in this section below, as well as all unknown alerts, are universally considered fatal as of TLS 1.3 (see
 {{alert-protocol}}).
-Implementations (especially servers) SHOULD log or otherwise record sending and receiving alerts to assist in debugging.

-The following error alerts are defined:
+The implementation SHOULD provide a way to facilitate logging the sending and receiving of alerts.

 unexpected_message
 : An inappropriate message (e.g., the wrong handshake message, premature